gauravrjoshi/gauravrjoshi/README.md

-# Full Stack Developer 🚀 | PHP, WordPress, Laravel
+# Full Stack Developer 🚀 | PHP, WordPress, Laravel, MERN

 I specialize in PHP development with a focus on WordPress and Laravel frameworks.
 My expertise spans custom theme/plugin development, Laravel-based web applications, and frontend technologies like HTML, CSS, and JavaScript.
 I excel in problem-solving, ensuring projects are delivered on time and within budget.
 Let's collaborate to bring your ideas to life! 💡